SmartAdvisorOnline

 4. Enable policy routing so only the right devices use the VPN tunnel.

 When you configure a VPN client on the router, the router becomes the encrypted exit point for everything behind it.
-That is why the feature is so attractive for Firestick, PlayStation, YouTube region tests, and household devices that do not support native VPN apps.
+The feature is so attractive for Firestick, PlayStation, YouTube region tests, and household devices that do not support native VPN apps.
 It is also why mistakes feel bigger: if routing, DNS, or firewall rules are wrong, the entire network inherits the problem.

 Router VPN signal flow Home devices TV, phones, console Router VPN client policy + DNS + firewall VPN tunnel WireGuard / OpenVPN Internet final exit

-The router is not just a pass-through.
+The router is more than a pass-through.
 It becomes the place where protocol choice, DNS handling, firewall rules, and split routing all meet.

 This is the comparison that matters most on router hardware.
 On desktops, OpenVPN can still be acceptable.
 On routers, it is often the point where expectations collapse.
 If you are still learning the bigger picture, see types of VPN protocols and protocol comparisons.
 But for routers specifically, the practical verdict is usually obvious.